koola123/meet/README.md

 npm install
 npm run start
 ```
+# ⚠️ Important:

-<strong> ⚠️ Don't forget to also install nodejs LTS or the latest version!</strong>
+<strong>Don't forget to also install nodejs LTS or the latest version!</strong>

 <br>